chaoss/wg-metrics-development/focus-areas/when/README.md

-Goal: Understand where open source contributors are distributed around the world.
+Goal: Understand when contributions from organizations and people are happening.

 Metric | Question
 --- | ---
-Commit Hour(s) | Does a contributor commit during or outside of regular business hours?
+Activity Dates and Times | Does a contributor make contributions to the project?